 - Heat oven to 400F.

 - Brush the corn with the chimichurri and wrap each ear of corn in aluminum foil.
 Place on a baking sheet and roast for 25 minutes.
 Cut the corn off the ears.

 - Meanwhile, bring 3 cups of lightly salted water to a boil in a medium pot.
-Add the quinoa to the pot and lower to a simmer.
+Add the farro to the pot and lower to a simmer.
 Let cook for 10-15 minutes, or until water has evaporated.
 Remove from the heat.

 - Arrange the red pepper slices on a foil-lined baking sheet, skin up.
 Brush with olive oil and sprinkle with salt, to taste.
 Roast for 20 minutes.

-- In each of 4 bowls, combine a quarter of the quinoa, a quarter of the black beans, the kernels from one ear of corn, and a quarter of the roasted bell peppers.
+- In each of 4 bowls, combine a quarter of the farro, a quarter of the black beans, the kernels from one ear of corn, and a quarter of the roasted bell peppers.
 Drizzle with remaining chimichurri sauce and serve warm.

 Disclosure: This post was sponsored by Pompeian.
 As always, my thoughts and opinions are my own.
 Thank you for supporting the brands that keep me inspired in the kitchen.